nathanhumphrey/nathanhumphrey.github.io/posts/2020-01-17-custom-isomorphic-app-with-javascript.md

 ## Requirements

 - Backend server - we can't render on the server if there is no server
-- Front-end library that supports SSR - support code sharing between client and server
+- Front-end library that supports SSR - code sharing between client and server
-- Application bundler - work with any ES6+ features and, in this case, JSX
+- Application bundler - work with ES6+ features and, in this case, JSX

-As this post is about SSR with JavaScript, I'm not going to go into the details of the libraries/frameworks I've chosen to use in the implementation.
+As this post is about isomorphic development with JavaScript, I'm not going to go into the details of the libraries/frameworks I've chosen to use in the implementation.
 If you'd like to learn more about them, there are many articles and courses online that can help.
-I've created a GitHub [repo](https://github.com/nathanhumphrey/koa-react-boiler) with the finished project that you can check out as well.
+I've created a GitHub [repo](https://github.com/nathanhumphrey/simple-isomorphic-app) with the finished project that you can check out as well.

 ### Node.js + Koa

-Some of you may be thinking, “[Koa](https://koajs.com/)?
-Never heard of it, why not use Express?”and you're right, you could use Express but I prefer the ["simplicity" and configuration-over-convention](https://github.com/koajs/koa/blob/master/docs/koa-vs-express.md) of Koa.
-Everything I'm about to run through with Koa you could easily implement in Express, so this isn't that big an issue.
+Some of you may be thinking, "[Koa](https://koajs.com/)?
+Never heard of it, why not use Express?" and you're right, you could use Express but I prefer the ["simplicity" and configuration-over-convention](https://github.com/koajs/koa/blob/master/docs/koa-vs-express.md) of Koa.
+Everything I'm about to show you, using Koa, you could easily implement in Express, so this isn't that big an issue.

 ### React

 These days, it seems like everything is built in [React](https://reactjs.org/); there are some promising up-and-comers, but React is still the dominant front-end library.
-Of course, using a front-end library is not a strict requirement, building an isomorphic app could be done via vanilla JS, but React is fairly ubiquitous and supports [SSR](https://reactjs.org/docs/react-dom-server.html), so that should save some time.
+Of course, using a front-end library is not a strict requirement, building an isomorphic app could be done via vanilla JS, but React is fairly ubiquitous and supports [SSR](https://reactjs.org/docs/react-dom-server.html), so that should save us some time.

 ### Webpack

-It's [webpack](https://webpack.js.org/) FTW!
-Cuz we need to [bundle all the things](http://tinselcity.net/whys/packers)... right?
+For bundling, I'm still sticking with [webpack](https://webpack.js.org/).
+You could ask "why use a bundler at all?", and I'd respond, "because we need to [bundle all the things](http://tinselcity.net/whys/packers)... right?"
 Seriously though, we need some way to transpile and bundle the application for deployment, so I've chosen to go with what I know here too.
 As stated above regarding Koa vs. Express, you could probably get this to work with another bundler (or perhaps just straight Babel), but webpack makes it so much easier for me.

 ## Initial setup

-First things first, directory setup.
+First things first, we need a directory setup.
 For an isomorphic application, we'll need to have some code that executes on the client, some code that executes on the server, and some code that is shared between the two (essentially the application itself).
 So, with that in mind, let's set up our directory structure like so:

 ```bash
 project/